XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-grpc.md

     The configurable fields are as follows:

     - `port` field defines the port the server listens on for gRPC connections from client applications.
 The recommended port is `50051`.
     - `ip` defines which interfaces the server listens on.
 The value `0.0.0.0` listens on all available network interfaces.
-To limit connections to just the local loopback network (same machine), use `127.0.0.1` instead.
+To limit connections to the local loopback network (same machine), use `127.0.0.1` instead.

     {% include '_snippets/conf-file-location.md' %}<!--_ -->